Design Discipline

 The drone that we used is very small (around 10cm wide), and designed to look like a lotus flower using custom 3D printed parts.
 The system uses motion capture to both detect the movements of your hands and your body, and to fly the drone in a slow and precise way in response to the body.

-The tiny drone is customized with 3D printed parts to resemble a lotus flower, presenting a delicate aesthetic that allows people to admit the drone into their personal space for close-range interactions.
+The tiny drone is customized with 3D printed parts to resemble a lotus flower, presenting a delicate aesthetic that allows people to admit the drone into their personal space for close-range interactions

 Drone Chi pushes its technological material – the drone – into an unusual design space.
 The drone is usually associated with a jarring, uncomfortable experience because of its annoying sound and surveillance capabilities.
 This project explores how to craft calm, positive, therapeutic experiences using this unfavorable material.